Equivariant Perturbation in Gomory and Johnson's Infinite Group Problem. III. Foundations for the k-Dimensional Case with Applications to k=2: Introduction

 A~valid function~$\pi$ is \emph{extreme} for $R_{\ve f}(G,S)$ if it cannot be written as a convex combination of two other valid functions for $R_{\ve f}(G,S)$, i.e., $\pi = \tfrac12(\pi^1 + \pi^2)$ implies $\pi = \pi^1 = \pi^2$.
 Extreme functions are minimal.

 Various sufficient conditions for extremality have been proved in the previous literature~\cite{bhkm,3slope,dey1,dey2,dey3,tspace,Richard-Li-Miller-2009:Approximate-Liftings,Miller-Li-Richard2008}.
 In part I~\cite{basu-hildebrand-koeppe:equivariant} of the present series of papers, the authors initiated the study of perturbation functions that are equivariant with respect to certain finitely generated reflection groups.
-This addressed an inherent previously unknown \emph{arithmetic} (number-theoretic) aspect of the problem and allowed the authors to complete the classification of extreme functions that are piecewise linear functions with rational breakpoints. \begin{theorem}[Theorems 1.3 and 1.5 in~\cite{basu-hildebrand-koeppe:equivariant}] Consider the following problem. \begin{quote} Given a minimal valid function $\pi$ for $R_f(\R,\Z)$ that is piecewise linear with a set of rational breakpoints with the least common denominator~$q$, decide if $\pi$ is extreme or not. \end{quote} \begin{enumerate}[\rm(i)] \item There exists an algorithm for this problem that takes a number of elementary operations over the reals that is bounded by a polynomial in $q$. \item If the function~$\pi$ is continuous, then $\pi$ is extreme for $R_f(\R,\Z)$ if and only if the restriction $\pi \big|_{\frac1{4q}\Z}$ is extreme for the finite group problem $R_f(\frac1{4q}\Z,\Z)$. \end{enumerate} \end{theorem}
+This addressed an inherent previously unknown \emph{arithmetic} (number-theoretic) aspect of the problem and allowed the authors to give an algorithm that tests extremality of piecewise linear functions with rational breakpoints and relate extremality to a finite-dimensional problem. \begin{theorem}[Theorems 1.3 and 1.5 in~\cite{basu-hildebrand-koeppe:equivariant}] Consider the following problem. \begin{quote} Given a minimal valid function $\pi$ for $R_f(\R,\Z)$ that is piecewise linear with a set of rational breakpoints with the least common denominator~$q$, decide if $\pi$ is extreme or not. \end{quote} \begin{enumerate}[\rm(i)] \item There exists an algorithm for this problem that takes a number of elementary operations over the reals that is bounded by a polynomial in $q$. \item If the function~$\pi$ is continuous, then $\pi$ is extreme for $R_f(\R,\Z)$ if and only if the restriction $\pi \big|_{\frac1{4q}\Z}$ is extreme for the finite group problem $R_f(\frac1{4q}\Z,\Z)$. \end{enumerate} \end{theorem}

 \medbreak